How to create the most cost effective IoT project

 A good alternative for testing if LoRaWAN is what your IoT challenge needs are joining ThingPark Community.
 This is a portal that provides its members with free-of-charge access to the world-leading LPWAN network management platform – Actility’s ThingPark – for their non-profit use, also providing guidance on how to set up your first IoT LoRaWAN use case to show this powerful technology in action.
 This platform puts LoRaWAN and the Actility ThingPark technology to your reach, giving access to products and services free of charge for your non-commercial use.
-This platform provides our expert’s hands-on experience with the latest technology and newest platform.
-This is provided by access to LoRaWAN and ThingPark document base and Forum for in-depth questions to be answered by experts, giving you the opportunity to be part of a crowd-sourced radio network to contribute and leverage for your own use.
+This platform provides our expert’s hands-on experience with the latest technology and the newest platform.
+This is provided by access to LoRaWAN and ThingPark document base and Forum for in-depth questions to be answered by experts, giving you the opportunity to be part of a crowd-sourced radio network to contribute to and leverage for your own use.

 Easily acquire the Preconfigured MiniHub for ThingPark Community and create private and public LoRaWAN deployments with an unprecedented level of reliability and security.
 This gateway is specifically designed to connect with LoRaWAN sensors that feature long-distance, low-cost, and battery-powered capabilities while being deliberately positioned under harsh environments or wide-area surroundings.
-This solution allows any developer, person or company to build a global, long-range and low power data network in an easy, cost-effective way.
+This solution allows any developer, person or company to build a global, long-range, and low-power data network in an easy, cost-effective way.

 3. Add up to 50 devices for the same account